meveo-org/meveo/meveo-admin/ejbs/src/main/java/org/meveo/service/notification/README.md

-in order to send a message to the channel of the web notification (in case the web notification allow publication), a client can post a message (plain text body) to the url  `/sse/publish/<notificationCode>`
+in order to send a message to the channel of the web notification (in case the web notification allow publication), a client can post a message (plain text body) to the url  `/sse/publish/<notificationCode>` The message will be broadcasted to the other users connected to the notification by SSE if their filter match on the context with "PUBLICATION_MESSAGE" being the message sent and "PUBLICATION_AUTHOR" set to the username of the sender.

+### Websocket
+To use websocket, the client connects to `/websocket/<notificationCode>?filter=<filterEL>` it will receive message triggered by the notification that match the filter in the form `{"id":<id>,"name":<notificationCode>,"data":<message>"}` all messages sent by the client are broadcasted to the other users connected to the notification by websocket if their filter match on the context with "PUBLICATION_MESSAGE" being the message sent and "PUBLICATION_AUTHOR" set to the username of the sender.